Hamptons Style Interior Design - Inspiration for Your Home

 -

-Begin by choosing whites, creams, pale blues, and greys for your walls and large furniture.
-Aim for crisp, breezy hues that reflect natural light and make spaces feel expansive.
-These shades serve as a serene backdrop that allows accent textures and shapes to shine.
-Stick to matte or eggshell finishes for a more authentic look.
+Start with whites, creams, light blues and greys for your walls and large pieces of furniture.
+Aim for crisp, breezy colors that harmonize with natural light to make spaces feel expansive.
+They serve as a backdrop so that the accent textures and shapes can stand out.
+Opt for matte or eggshell finishes for a more authentic look.

 -